 The Marco Island Historical Society

-The birth of the Marco Island Historical Museum campus in 2010 brings to life a long held dream of the Marco Island Historical Society.
+The birth of Collier County Museums' latest museum, the Marco Island Historical Museum and campus in 2010 brings to life a long held dream of the Marco Island Historical Society.

 The Society was founded in 1994 and is dedicated to discovery, research, acquisition and preservation of the multi-faceted history of the Marco Island- Goodland region.
 This museum complex gives the Society a physical place to fulfill their goal of educating and informing the community and visitors of our dynamic heritage.
 The museum campus uses a unique motif in its exploration of Marco Island’s history from the life of the Calusa Indians and the pioneer days of the white settlement to what it has become today.